 Why I Chose Grammarly's AI Writing Assistant in 2026:

 I’ve tried a ton of AI tools, ChatGPT, Claude, and even some niche ones like Jasper back in the day.
-But Grammarly stood out for me because it's not just a generative AI; it's built on years of grammar expertise with AI layered on top.
+But Grammarly stood out to me because it's not just generative AI; it's built on years of grammar expertise, with AI layered on top.

-I like how it integrates everywhere, browser, apps, and even my phone keyboard.
-In 2026, with work emails piling up and my side hustle blog needing constant content, I needed something that fixes my typos while helping me brainstorm and rewrite on the fly.
+I like how it integrates everywhere: the browser, apps, and even my phone's keyboard.
+In 2026, with work emails piling up and my side-hustle blog needing constant content, I needed something that fixes typos while helping me brainstorm and rewrite on the fly.

 Why Grammarly over others?
-It's context-aware, privacy-focused (no training on my data without permission), and feels more "human" than raw AI chats.
+It's context-aware and privacy-focused (no training on my data without my permission), and it feels more "human" than raw AI chat.
 Plus, everyone’s talking about the new Superhuman integrations, so I had to see if it lived up to the hype.

 My Hands-On Testing: What I Really Experienced: